Wednesday-Friday: 11:00 am-5:30 pm

 spectrUM has been awarded a copy of the Sun, Earth, Universe exhibition!

-The Sun, Earth, Universe exhibition will be on display in 2019 at spectrUM as part of a nationwide effort designed to engage audiences in the awe-inspiring fields of Earth and space science.
+The Sun, Earth, Universe exhibition is on display at spectrUM till September 7, 2019 as part of a nationwide effort designed to engage audiences in the awe-inspiring fields of Earth and space science.

 Sun, Earth, Universe includes fun and compelling exhibits for visitors of all ages.
 Follow the design-build-test cycle of engineering and build a model spacecraft for your own mission to space.
 Spin a tumbler of 10,000 beads, representing all of the stars we can see from Earth to search for the unique one that represents our Sun.
 Reveal hidden images using the same tools NASA scientists employ to explore the otherwise invisible forces and energy of the universe.
 Take a break in the seating area and play the Your Mission to Space board game, or help younger visitors pilot rovers across the Mars landscape play table.
 These fun experiences (and many more!) introduce visitors to ongoing NASA research in the fields of heliophysics, Earth science, planetary science, and astrophysics, and encourage them to imagine what the future of Earth and space science might hold.